 (Entry into Access Agreement conditional on Terminal Capacity Expansion) The following process will apply in relation to the entry into Access Agreements that are conditional on a Terminal Capacity Expansion:

-DBCT Management may at any time, when there is a Queue with sufficient Annual Contract Tonnage being sought within the next 5 years which cannot be met from Available System Capacity to potentially justify a Terminal Capacity Expansion, invite an offer from each Applicant in the Queue to enter into an Access Agreement.
+When the Annual Contract Tonnage sought within the next 5 years by Applicants in a Queue cannot be met from Available System Capacity, such that a Terminal Capacity Expansion may be justified, DBCT Management may invite an offer from each Applicant in the Queue to enter into an Access Agreement.

-The Access Agreement referred to in Section 5.4(h)(1) will be (wholly or part only) dependant on a Terminal Capacity Expansion occurring.
+The Access Agreement referred to in Section 5.4(i)(1) will be (wholly or part only) dependant on a Terminal Capacity Expansion occurring.
 The date for commencement of Access under these Agreements will be the date on which the Terminal Capacity Expansion is Complete and operating, or as soon as practicable after that date.

-In response to an invitation from DBCT Management given under Section 5.4(h)(1), any Access Seeker may make an offer that may (but need not be) to enter into an Access Agreement subject to a condition precedent which relates to:
+In response to an invitation from DBCT Management given under Section 5.4(i)(1), any Access Seeker may make an offer that may (but need not be) to enter into an Access Agreement subject to a condition precedent which relates to:

 (Conditional on Terminal Capacity Expansion) the triggering of an obligation by DBCT Management to perform a specified Terminal Capacity Expansion with a specified estimated cost within a specified estimated timeframe; and/or